aryangiri03/smart-resume-ranker/README.md

 # 🚀 AI Resume Matcher

-A Gen-Z, AI-powered web app to match and rank resumes against a job description using state-of-the-art NLP (Sentence-BERT).
+A Futuristic, AI-powered web app to match and rank resumes against a job description using state-of-the-art NLP (Sentence-BERT).
 Built with Streamlit for recruiters who want fast, fun, and futuristic UX.

 ![Demo Screenshot](assets/demo_screenshot.png)